End-to-end support for the No Surprises Act

 The No Surprises Act (NSA) adds a new level of complexity to paying healthcare claims.
 From identifying surprise bills to offering support during arbitration, MultiPlan’s services address the entire lifecycle of a surprise bill.

-With the new requirements of the NSA fast approaching, the reality of the operational impacts is settling in with healthcare payors.
-Whether you leverage our end-to-end (No Surprises Act) NSA services or partner with us for specific needs, our flexible approach helps to implement more quickly.
+The No Surprises Act became effective January 1, 2022.
+How have the requirements impacted your operations?
+Whether you leverage our end-to-end (No Surprises Act) NSA services or partner with us for specific needs, our flexible approach can simplify things for you.
 Our team works with your organization to determine the right solution to help your organization comply.

 This isn’t new to us.
 In fact, we’ve been supporting our clients with many of these services for years.
 Whether negotiating to avoid arbitration, building complementary networks or determining the appropriate payment amount, we’re experts and can deliver top-level support for your organization’s NSA support needs.
 Let us build a NSA Machine that will work for your organization.